 - Problems with the digestion or absorption of food

-Hill’s Prescription Diet i/d Digestive Care is a canned prescription dog food specially formulated for easy digestion.
+Hill’s Prescription Diet i/d Digestive Care is a canned veterinary diet specially formulated for easy digestion.
 This is helpful when a dog is recovering from illness or surgery and needs to eat a gentler diet.

 Low-fat gastrointestinal foods, like Royal Canin Veterinary Diet Canine Gastrointestinal Low Fat dry dog food, are recommended sometimes when a dog experiences difficulty digesting fat or needs help with weight management in addition to a gastrointestinal diet.

 Because many pet parents prefer to feed grain-free diets to their fur kids, it’s no surprise that some brands, such as Blue Buffalo, offer a grain-free gastrointestinal option.
 Natural Veterinary Diet GI Gastrointestinal Support Grain-Free canned cat food is ideal for felines who need an easy-to-digest diet.

 Food allergies can wreak havoc on an animal’s skin and digestive health.
 It’s hard to watch pets live with the discomfort from chronic food allergies, but a veterinary diet may be all that is needed to return them to health.
 Veterinarians also typically prescribe hypoallergenic diets for pets who suffer from inflammatory bowel disease.

 Veterinary diets that are specially formulated for food allergies avoid common allergens found in standard diets.
 They are made either from a single, novel protein source or hydrolyzed proteins, meaning the proteins have been broken down into small pieces that avoid detection by the pet’s immune system.